 Bolt-on neck

 In general, a neck with three or four wood screws running through the back of the body and into the back of the neck is attached to a fitting slot in the body.
-In short, this method of attaching necks was crucial in creating the electric guitar since it cut manufacturing costs, allowing electric guitars to be more inexpensive.
+In short, this method of attaching necks was crucial in creating the electric guitar since it cut manufacturing costs, making electric guitars more inexpensive.
 You can replace, alter, or repair a bolt-on neck.

 Sunburst